Ficool

 Chapter 8 - Secrets and Swords

 Wang Tian's study was small, cluttered with the remnants of better days.
 Shelves lined the walls, half-empty where valuable texts had been sold.
-A single spirit lamp cast warm light across the desk where Wang Ben's father sat, his hands folded, his expression unreadable.
+A single spirit lamp cast warm light across the desk where Wang Ben's father sat, his hands folded, his face giving nothing away.

 "Close the door," Wang Tian said.